mdxabu/Student-CRUD/README.md

 - Fork the repository.

-- Create a new branch for your feature or bug fix:
+- Create a new branch for your feature or bug fix or you can work on main branch too:
 ```bash
   git checkout -b test
 ```